 I certainly don’t live in a frat house, but somehow I still find myself with an abundance of beer bottles.
 Maybe you do too?
 Barbecue, game day, celebration . . . beer is a part of popular culture and most parties include the brew.
 So aside from recycling – which you’re already doing anyway, right? – have you ever considered what you could do with those leftover bottles (and also, how to use leftover beer around the house)?
 Well I did, and what follows are the best ideas I rounded up.
-(Also, I hope it goes without saying, these ideas would work just as well for any glass bottle – pop, juice, water, or whatever.)
+(These ideas would work just as well for any glass bottle – pop, juice, water, or whatever.)

 1. Remove the label to make an instant, easy vase.
 And you may be thinking, “Booooooring!”, but before you dismiss the idea, just imagine this: A long, rustic wooden table scattered with dozens of green glass bottles, each one holding just a few white flowers.
 Pretty elegant right?
 Or, how about a dozen clear bottles hanging from wire, suspended in trees, with a big beautiful bloom in each one.
 Perfectly whimsical for a homespun garden party, no?

 2. Remove the label to make an instant, easy candle holder.
-Just the same as above, this concept goes from “dorm” to “decadent” by keeping just a few things in mind: 1) Large groupings add a dramatic effect.
+The same as above, this concept goes from “dorm” to “decadent” by keeping three things in mind: 1) Large groupings add a dramatic effect.
 Try covering a table, mantle, or hearth.
 2) Choose colors and shapes that tell a story.
 All the same color or a slapdash mix?
 Tall clear bottles or squat little brown ones?
 Each choice will evoke a different feeling.
 3) Try styling in unexpected ways, such as the suspended vases mentioned above.